Koishi-zcm/AFAR_cudaEuler2DmixO3RK3solver/README.md

 ### STEP3:

-Enter src/CUDA/cudaEuler2DmixO3RK3 directory, check the Makefile and replace the FOAM_SRC, USER_LIB and some LINK into your correct paths.
+Enter src/CUDA/cudaEuler2DmixO3RK3 directory, check the Makefile and replace the FOAM_SRC, USER_LIB and some LINK by your correct paths.
 For other versions of OpenFOAM you may also need to remove some unnecessary LIB like -lmomentumTransportModels.
 After correcting all the paths, use make lnInclude to create file links and make default for solver lib.

 e.g.: